bingii98/ROK-DataScraper-App/README.md

 - Ensure you have the necessary permissions for data extraction.

 ## Contribution
-Feel free to open issues or submit pull requests if you find any bugs or have feature suggestions.
+Feel free to open issues if you find any bugs or have feature suggestions.

 ## License
 This project is licensed under the MIT License.